yyong-brs/learn-kubernetes/chapter9.md

 ```

 ![图9.11](.\images\Figure9.11.png)

-​																**Figure 9.11 Deployment updates in progress, using different rollout options**
+<center>图 9.11 Deployment updates in progress, using different rollout options</center>

 In this exercise, the new Deployment spec changed the Pod image back to version 2, and it also changed the update strategy to a rolling update.
 You can see in figure 9.12 that the strategy change is made first, and then the Pod update is made in line with the new strategy, creating one new Pod at a time.

 ![图9.12](.\images\Figure9.12.png)

-​								**Figure 9.12 Deployment updates will use an existing ReplicaSet if the Pod template matches the new spec.**
+<center>图 9.12 Deployment updates will use an existing ReplicaSet if the Pod template matches the new spec.</center>

 You’ll need to work fast to see the rollout in progress in the previous exercise, because this simple app starts quickly, and as soon as one new Pod is running, the rollout continues with another new Pod.
 You can control the pace of the rollout with the following two fields in the Deployment spec: